Ballcapz/ballcapz-dev/src/pages/blog/ndc-minnesota-2020/index.md

 Anything that is a Public function, which in JavaScript includes callbacks.
 Therefore, you should make callbacks public functions.

+## How to practice Unit Testing

+Step one here is to do it a lot.
+Daily practice is recommended to improve your unit testing skills until it just becomes the way that you write code.

+One of the best tools for this is unit testing Katas.
+Exercises to practice over and over, from scratch.

+Here are some good examples of Katas that I now try to keep up practicing:

+[TDD Katas Github](https://github.com/wix/tdd-katas) The one that I mainly practice is the String Calculator

+There are also numerous other resources online to discover different TDD Katas you can do daily to improve your unit testing and TDD skills.

 ## Book Recommendations

 - Test Driven Development: By Example - *Kent Beck*
 - Extreme Programming Explained - *Kent Beck*
+- The Art Of Unit Testing - *Roy Osherove*